 - Reduce stress

 - Decrease employee turnover

 - Maximise team performance

 It may sound like the miracle snake oil cure for all your people challenge problems.
-The sceptic in us will ask how can it do all those things?
+The skeptic in us will ask how can it do all those things?
 Trust me, it does.
 However, remember that DISC is not an overnight fix.
-It takes time to train yourself and train your staff on an understanding of human behaviour.
+It takes time to train yourself and your staff on an understanding of human behaviour.

 Let me explain how an understanding of DISC can be used in your business to give you that leverage against your competitors.

 Basically, DISC uses our behavioural tendencies (which is neither good nor bad) to explain how we should interact with people.
 People are either OUTGOING or RESERVED.
 People are also more TASK ORIENTED, or PEOPLE ORIENTED.
 We all have these tendencies at different times and in different situations – it is the mix in us that dictates how we “see” life and those around us.

 - “D” stands for the DOMINANT type which is OUTGOING and TASK ORIENTED